s4njk4n/XDC_Sentinel/README.md

 # XDC_Sentinel

-Base construction complete.
+Base XDC product construction complete.
 Just testing now and tweaking a few things.

 Will be released soon